pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 ### <a name="help">Viewing help: `help`</a>

+View the all the command formats of TaskTracker.

 ```
 help
 ```

-Help is also shown if you enter an incorrect command e.g. `abcd`
+* Help is also shown if you enter an incorrect command e.g. `abcd`

 ![alt text](./images/userguide/help.png "")